followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/001 Visual Elements/090 Group Panel.md

 If required, you can prohibit drag-and-drop but leave the group panel visible.
 In that case, assign **false** to the [allowColumnDragging](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/groupPanel/#allowColumnDragging) field of the **groupPanel** object.
 This is useful, for instance, when grid records are grouped initially and when a user needs to know about that grouping, but must not be able to change it.

 * **Specifying a Placeholder**
 You can change the text displayed by an empty group panel.
-Use the **groupPanel** | [emptyPanelText](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/groupPanel/#emptyPanelText) property for this purpose.
+Use the **groupPanel**.[emptyPanelText](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/groupPanel/#emptyPanelText) property for this purpose.

 #####See Also#####
 - [DataGrid - Grouping](/Documentation/Guide/Widgets/DataGrid/Grouping/#Grouping)